defi-wonderland/specs/specs/interop/predeploys.md

 ### `relayMessage` Invariants

+- It MUST NOT be possible to call the function more than once per execution
 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `_destination` chain id MUST be equal to the local chain id
+- Messages MUST NOT be relayed more than once
+- The `msg.sender` MUST be equal to the `entrypoint` address, if set
+- If `entrypoint` is not set, anyone MUST be able to relay the message

+### `sendMessage` Invariants

+- Sent Messages MUST be uniquely identifiable
+- It must emit the `SentMessage` event

 ### Message Versioning